Ben Hogan Golf

 The Ben Hogan golf swing is a conceptually simple swing.
 For those interested in trying to learn it, the difficult part is teaching the body to move in ways that are new and different from anything done before.

-If outstanding golfers like these can't learn Hogan's swing from videos and Five Lessons, what chance does an amateur have of figuring out Hogan's secrets!
-However, the fact that they became good players by trying to incorporate some Hogan fundamentals into their swings does show that it is possible for some Hogan fundamentals to be of help to golfers.
-Be careful, some Hogan fundamentals, by themselves, can do serious harm to a golf swing!
+If outstanding golfers like these can't learn Hogan's swing from videos and Five Lessons, what chance does an amateur have of figuring out Hogan's secrets?
+There is still a benefit, however.
+The fact that Larry and Jason became good players shows that trying to learn Hogan fundamentals, even if only partially successful, can have great benefits!

 A Quick Look At Ben Hogan's Golf Swing Fundamentals

 Ben Hogan had a nearly perfect golf swing, far closer to perfect than any other player, in my opinion.
 Following is a brief overview of some of Hogan's more obvious golf swing fundamentals.
 As lucid as his descriptions were, golfers misinterpret much of the information in the book because some of the more important aspects of his swing were left out and video of his swing is very difficult to interpret, even for instructors who use video all the time!